Complete your Application Form with passport, CV, photo and request for specific Himalayan Experience trip.

 Himalayan Experience will send General Instructions for arrival in Kathmandu.

-Hotel accommodation on a shared twin bed and breakfast basis whilst in Kathmandu, and en route to the Base Camp and on the return
+3 nights hotel accommodation on a shared twin bed and breakfast basis whilst in Kathmandu, and en route to the Base Camp and on the return

 Transport from Kathmandu to Base Camp and return